josephkligel/python_programs/README.md

 table_of_contents.py Choose what table-of-contents text to edit and open it.
 The table of contents texts are like this list in which they contain a listing of programs I made.

-templates.py: Creates boiler-plate templates in html, C programming, Python, and Bash shell
+templates.py: Creates boiler-plate templates in html, C/C++ programming, Python, and Bash shell

 time.py: Displays the current time and date on the console.